yeronimuz/lnb-domotics-backend/README.md

 1. Configure the user credentials in the application.yml configuration file.
 1. You are ready to start the service
 Please review the settings in the application.yml configuration file for logging, mqtt and database settings.

+# What's next?
+So now you have a micro service that handles your home's sensor data, how about that part?
+See the power-meter repo: https://github.com/yeronimuz/PowerMeter